solidjs/solid-docs-legacy/langs/en/api.md

 export function getOwner(): Owner;
 ```

+Gets the reactive scope that owns the currently running code, e.g.,
+for passing into a later call to `runWithOwner` outside of the current scope.

+Internally, computations (effects, memos, components, etc.) create owners
+which are children of their owner, all the way up to the root owner created by
+`createRoot` or `render`.
+In particular, this ownership tree lets Solid
+clean up a disposed computation (e.g., an unmounted component) by traversing
+its subtree and calling `onCleanup`.
+Calling `getOwner` returns the current
-Gets the current owning computation for the running reactive scope.
-This scope isn't necessarily tracking but the one that is responsible for disposal of the current execution block.
+owner node that is responsible for disposal of the current execution block.

+Note that the owning reactive scope isn't necessarily a *tracking* reactive
+scope.
+For example, `untrack` creates a nontracking reactive scope, as do
+components created via JSX (`<Component ...>`).

 ## `runWithOwner`